-Let’s take a closer look at a couple of inherent flaws in the DNA of debit cards.
+Let’s take a look at a few of the flaws inherent in using debit cards.

-Under federal law, a debit card doesn’t have the same protections that a credit card does.
+A debit card doesn’t have the same legal protections that a credit card does.

-Here’s a look at the basic protections and consequences of what happens in cases of debit card fraud vs. credit card fraud, courtesy of the Federal Trade Commission.
+Here’s a look at the basic protections and consequences of what happens in cases of debit card fraud versus credit card fraud, courtesy of the Federal Trade Commission.

-- You’re responsible for only up to $50 of unauthorized transactions if you report the card as lost or stolen within two business days.
+- You’re responsible for a maximum of $50 of unauthorized transactions if you report the card as lost or stolen within two business days.

 - Didn’t report the fraud within two days?
-You could lose up to $500 if someone uses your physical debit card without your permission — provided you report the fraudulent charges within 60 days after your statement is mailed to you.
+Your maximum burden goes up to $500 if someone uses your physical debit card without your permission — if you report the fraudulent charges within 60 days after your statement is mailed to you.